 The Group's country-by-country disclosures have been prepared on the basis of the geographical location of the business unit booking the transaction.
 Overseas branches of UK companies are shown as separate business units for the purposes of this report.
 Income and expenses between business units in the same jurisdiction have been eliminated.
 Transactions between business units in different geographical locations have not been eliminated.
+This can have a significant impact where hedging is carried out between different geographies.
+Hedging for the Netherlands and Germany is carried out in the UK and accordingly, £1,758 million of gains in the Netherlands and £231 million of losses in Germany on intergroup derivative transactions are reported within the UK for the purposes of this disclosure, which are eliminated within the consolidated Lloyds Banking Group results.
 Dividend payments and other remittances of profits between business units are excluded.

-The Group's country-by-country disclosures have been prepared using information reported in the Group's 2021 Annual Report and Accounts dated 8 March 2022.
+The Group's country-by-country disclosures have been prepared using information reported in the Group's 2022 Annual Report and Accounts dated 7 March 2023.